fkie-cad/hexter/README.md

 # Hexter #
-A minimal terminal hex viewer supporting big files and offsets.
+A minimal terminal hex viewer supporting reading, writing and searching in files and processes.

 Compilable under Linux and Windows.

 ## Version ##
-1.4.4
+1.5.0
-Last changed: 2019.07.03
+Last changed: 2019.07.26

 ## REQUIREMENTS ##
 - A decent c compiler (gcc, msbuild) is required.